William Frank Leach

-Leach’s Signature from the Students’ Register at the Hampshire Record Office photograph by Dee Sayers
+Above: Leach’s Signature from the Students’ Register at the Hampshire Record Office photograph by Dee Sayers.

 William Leach made a profound impression on all those who came into contact with him as a prisoner of war in Turkey.
 As with many young men of his generation his life was tragically cut short.

 On the final weekend of June 1918 we officially launched our project at the annual Winton Reunion taking place at The University of Winchester.
 One of the attendees that weekend was the great niece of William Leach.
 She too had trained at the same institution as her great uncle, but in her time it was known as King Alfred’s College.
 She had spent her three years unaware that a memorial existed in the chapel (then known as the Winton Room).

 At the end of the reunion weekend she returned home and took a look at our website, after which she contacted us to add more to the story of William Leach.
 Her grandmother was Marjory Leach, the second youngest of the five Leach children.
 The story is best told in her own words:

 ‘As I was growing up I heard stories of Billy, her dearly loved brother, and to this day can feel the sadness she felt for his loss.
 When he was killed all his sisters were given a gold ring by his parents with the inscription inside, “In memory of dear Billy—April 1918”.
 Both my sister and I are in possession of one of these rings that we have worn since 1974 when my grandmother died.’